tripal/Tripal4_services_proof-of-concept/README.md

 you may need to stop and restart the service once migrations are completed.

-Further documentation for getting started with Kong and a sample toy service is in README.md in the Gateway/ directory.
+**Instructions for getting started with Kong and how to create a sample toy service is in README.md in the Gateway/ directory.**